cubismod/ryanwallace.cloud/docs/map-site-plan.md

 - `GET /api/predictions` → cached snapshot for stop/route queries.
 - `GET /api/alerts` → cached alerts.
 - `GET /api/sse` → SSE stream of snapshots (fanout from cache).

 ---

+## 10a) Homepage (Hero + Embedded Map)

+Purpose

+- Improve first impression, SEO, and navigation by presenting a clear value proposition and a live, embedded map on `/`.

+Composition

+- Hero section: concise H1 (“Unofficial real-time transit for Greater Boston”), supporting copy (what’s covered and freshness), primary CTA (“Open full map”), secondary CTA (“See alerts”).
+- Embedded map: use the same `MapProvider` but with a contained height (e.g., 60–70vh) and responsive layout.
+Include minimal controls (zoom, locate) and a route filter chip group.
+Provide a visible link/button to open `/map`.
+- Live stats: small cards showing counts (vehicles online, active alerts, average headway).
+- SEO elements: `generateMetadata` with descriptive title/description; OG/Twitter metadata and `opengraph-image.tsx` for a branded preview.
+Optional JSON-LD (`WebApplication`) with name, description, and URL.

+Implementation Notes

+- Componentization: build `HomeHero`, `HomeStats`, and `HomeMapEmbed` in `src/components/home/` and use them from `src/app/page.tsx`.
+- Map embed: lazy-load the Leaflet client bundle (`dynamic(..., { ssr: false })`) and defer rendering until in-viewport (IntersectionObserver) to reduce TTFB and CPU usage.
+- Data fetching: fetch counts on the server (RSC) with short revalidate windows; pass to client widgets as props.
+- Accessibility: ensure color contrast, visible focus states, and keyboard access to map controls; include “Skip to map” link.
+- Performance: throttle marker updates (~1–2s); pause updates when the tab is hidden; prefer Canvas rendering.

+Navigation

+- Prominent CTA to `/map` (full-screen), secondary links to `/routes`, and `/track` as the site grows.

+---